Gunfighter

 Gunfighters, also called gunslingers (/ˈɡʌnslɪŋ@r/), were individuals in the American Old West who gained a reputation of being dangerous with a firearm and participated in deadly shootouts.
-The gunfighter can be a lawman, outlaw, cowboy, shooting exhibitionist, or a hired gun, who is quick on the draw with a handgun or highly-skilled with rifles and shotguns.
+The gunfighter can be a lawman, outlaw, cowboy, shooting exhibitionist, or a hired gun, who is quick on the draw with a handgun or highly skilled with rifles and shotguns.
 The feats of such individuals would end up becoming part of frontier folklore, and through the years would gain increasing degree of exaggeration.
 In modern times, many historians attempted to separate fact and fiction between such historical gunmen.

 Nevertheless, the gunfighter had an impact in both history and in popular culture, becoming one of the most enduring characters in the Western genre.
 These characters appeared in many associated films, television shows, video games, and literature.
 Gunfighters influenced other fields as well, from sports shooting, fashion, to military skills based on their supposed abilities.
 The influence of gunfighters also garnered interest internationally, with many foreign fictional characters and stories derived or based from the character of the gunfighter.

 Origin of the term

 In his introduction to The Shootist (1976), author Glendon Swarthout says "gunslinger" and "gunfighter" are modern terms, and the more authentic terms for the period would have been "gunman", "pistoleer", "shootist", or "bad man" (sometimes written as "badman").
-Swarthout seems to have been correct about "gunslinger", but the term "gunfighter" existed in several newspapers in the 1870s, and as such the term existed in the 19th century.
+Swarthout seems to have been correct about "gunslinger", but the term "gunfighter" existed in several newspapers in the 1870s.
 Bat Masterson used the term "gunfighter" in the newspaper articles which he wrote about the lawmen and outlaws whom he had known.
 However, Joseph Rosa noted that, even though Masterson used the term "gunfighter", he "preferred the term 'mankiller when discussing these individuals.
 On the other hand, the term "gunslinger" was first used in the Western film Drag Harlan (1920).
 The word was soon adopted by other Western writers, such as Zane Grey, and became common usage.
 Clay Allison (1841–1887), a notorious New Mexico and Texas gunman and cattleman, originated the term "shootist".